AdaCore/gnatstudio/docs/users_guide/extending.rst

 Adding custom icons
 -------------------

-You can also provide custom icons to be used throughout GPS in places such as buttons, menus and toolbars.
+You can also provide custom icons to be used throughout GNAT Studio in places such as buttons, menus and toolbars.

 Images must be either in the PNG or SVG format.
 The latter (scalable vector graphic) is preferred, since the image will always display sharply whatever size is used on the screen.
-GPS itself always uses SVG icons.
+GNAT Studio itself always uses SVG icons.

 .. index:: GNATSTUDIO_CUSTOM_PATH